bitmaelum/bitmaelum-suite/README.md

 To build and test BitMaelum, check out [build document](docs/build.md).

 New to BitMaelum?
-Take a 5-minute tour on [what's it about](https://github.com/bitmaelum/bitmaelum-suite/wiki/BItMaelum-in-5-minutes-or-less)
+Take a 5-minute tour to read [what it is about](https://github.com/bitmaelum/bitmaelum-suite/wiki/BItMaelum-in-5-minutes-or-less).

 # Quickstart